jessebenson/azure-performance/README.md

 # Azure Performance Analysis

 This repository contains a number of services used to measure the latency and throughput of various Azure services.
-Last update: 4/9/2018.
+Last update: 6/20/2018.
+Service Fabric cluster version: 6.2.283.9494.

 ## Latency Performance Analysis